isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2024-02-05-post-Speech by SPS Rahayu Mahzam on Prevention of Proliferation Financing and Other Matters Bill.md

 {:start="42"}
 42. This will mitigate the risk of PSMDs misusing their registration status:

-(a) To gain access to the financial system to conduct illicit transactions, or (b) To create an erroneous impression that their businesses are regulated by MinLaw, for any purpose other than the prevention of financial crimes.
+<br>(a) To gain access to the financial system to conduct illicit transactions, or
+<br>(b) To create an erroneous impression that their businesses are regulated by MinLaw, for any purpose other than the prevention of financial crimes.

 {:start="43"}
 43. Clause 7 of the Bill introduces a new section 9A to provide that the registration of a registered PSMD lapses:

-(a) If the PSMD, as an entity, is wound up or otherwise dissolved, or (b) If the PSMD, as a sole proprietor, dies.
+<br>(a) If the PSMD, as an entity, is wound up or otherwise dissolved, or
+<br>(b) If the PSMD, as a sole proprietor, dies.

 {:start="44"}
 44. This will enable the Registrar to update the register more expeditiously.